Hi, I’m maria.

 I have always been a curious and introspective person — wondering why we are the way we are.
 An observer.
 Someone who takes things in for a long time, thinks about them, then comes up with ideas.
 I love good friends, good humor, taking trips, reading, nature, perusing quaint little shops.
 Chai latte is my drink of choice.

-I grew up in the Tristate area, attended high school in Cincinnati, got my undergraduate degree at Northwestern University, then my Masters at Saybrook University in San Francisco.
+I grew up in the Tristate area, attended high school in Cincinnati, got my undergraduate degree in Journalism at Northwestern University, then my Masters in Clinical Psychology at Saybrook University in San Francisco.

 Recently I spent a year and a half living in Japan where I continued to offer telehealth while acquiring more experience with forms of mental and emotional wellness.
 I am always reading and looking for what helps people — wherever they may be, or wherever they may be from.
 Traveling has been a big part of what helps me keep the lens wide.
-I recently became a dual French/American citizen.
+In 2024, I became a dual French/American citizen and speak French, so I’m able to accommodate sessions in French.

 I am an LGBTQIA-affirming therapist and passionate about supporting women, people of color, and immigrants acculturating to the United States.
 Due to the extreme shortage of affordable mental health services, I am excited to offer pro bono therapy at Santa Maria Community Services to staff working on the front lines with immigrant communities.